 A verbal scale also referred to as a “word statement” or “scale expression”, is where the response options are presented to the respondent using words, whether spoken or written.

-Verbal scales may give words or phases for every answer option, for example, strongly agree/agree/unsure/disagree/strongly disagree, or the scale may be verbalized at the end points of the scale, for example, “never” and “always”.
-Care should be taken when constructing the phrases as the way that the options are worded is likely to affect respondent’s behaviour.
+Verbal scales may give words or phrases for every answer option, for example, strongly agree/agree/unsure/disagree/strongly disagree, or the scale may be verbalized at the endpoints of the scale, for example, “never” and “always”.
+Care should be taken when constructing the phrases as the way that the options are worded is likely to affect the respondent’s behavior.

 A map scale that expresses the relationship between distance on the map and distance on the ground in words; for example, "One inch equals 10 miles."

 Graphic map scale

 Fractional map scale

 The fractional method for portraying the scale of a map uses a representative fraction to describe the ratio between the map and the real world.
 This can be shown as 1:50, 000 or 1/50, 000.

 Other scale types

 - Survey scales - a scale is an ordered series of response options, presented verbally or numerically from which the respondents select to indicate their level of feeling about the measured attribute.

 - Guttman scale - an ordinal scale type where statements are arranged in a hierarchical order so that someone who agrees with one item will also agree with lower-order, easier, less extreme items.